xcore/sc_ethernet/doc/ethernet/system.rst

 Ethernet Mac Description
 ========================

-The ethernet MAC runs on two or five logical cores (aka threads) depending on the chosen implementation and communicates to client cores over channels.
+The ethernet MAC runs on two or five logical cores depending on the chosen implementation and communicates to client tasks over channels.
 The server can connect to several clients and each channel connection to the server is for either RX (receiving packets from the MAC) or TX (transmitting packets to the MAC) operation.